dasun-sathsara/contexter/README.md

-# File Drop Application
+# Contexter

-A simple PyQt6 application to manage and process files and folders dropped into a drop zone.
+A simple tool to help you prepare your code for pasting into LLMs.
+Drag and drop your project's source code, select the files you need, and copy them to your clipboard.
+Ready to get some AI assistance! ✨

-## Features
+## Key Features

--   Drag and drop files and folders.
--   Display files and folders in a list.
--   Filter to show only text files.
--   Option to hide empty folders.
--   Display token count for files and folders (using tiktoken).
+-   **Drag & Drop:** Easily add files and folders from your project.
--   Generate and copy to clipboard the combined text content of selected files.
+-   **Selective Copying:** Choose specific files to copy to the clipboard.
+-   **Token Counting:** See the token count for each file to stay within LLM limits.
+(Optional in settings)
+-   **File Filtering:** Configure to show text files only or hide empty folders for cleanliness.
+-   **Vim-like Navigation:** Navigate the file list using Vim shortcuts for efficiency.
--   Light and dark theme support.
+-   **Light & Dark Themes:** Toggle between light and dark modes for comfortable use.

+## Installation

+1. Make sure you have Python 3.12 installed.
+2. Clone this repository.
+3. Create a virtual environment: `python -m venv .venv`
+4. Activate the virtual environment: `.venv\Scripts\activate` (Windows) or `source .venv/bin/activate` (macOS/Linux)
+5. Install the dependencies: `pip install -r requirements.txt`
+6. Run the app: `python main.py`

-## Requirements
+## Credits

--   Python 3.6+
--   PyQt6
--   tiktoken
+This project was entirely developed using AI.
+I didn't write a single line of code! 🤖